There’s no doubt that the economic fallout of coronavirus has left many people feeling uncertain about their future when it comes to finances.

-Without making myself sound overly repetitive, I would like to emphasiae again that inner to middle ring by themselves are made up of hundreds of smaller geographical submarkets.
+Without making myself sound overly repetitive, I would like to emphasiae again that inner to the middle rings by themselves are made up of hundreds of smaller geographical submarkets.

-This is because no suburbs are immune from mortgage stress: there are obviously suburbs within inner to middle ring that have occurrences of mortgage stress, however the right research and strategy can lead you towards the highest quality assets.
+This is because no suburbs are immune from mortgage stress: there are obviously suburbs within the inner to middle ring that have occurrences of mortgage stress, however, the right research and strategy can lead you towards the highest quality assets.

-Starting with the bigger picture in mind is absolutely critical – because you in the end, you cannot fight the big trends…
+Starting with the bigger picture in mind is absolutely critical – because, in the end, you cannot fight the big trends…